VladMoonser/OPEN_LinQ-Studios/README.md

 # Luau Scripts for Roblox Development

 This repository contains open source scripts in Luau, a scripting language used in Roblox development.
-The scripts are intended for public use and can be incorporated into your Roblox games and projects.
+The scripts are intended for public use and can be incorporated into your Roblox experiences and projects.

 ## Getting Started

-To use the scripts in your Roblox project, you can simply copy the code and paste it into your game's script editor.
-Alternatively, you can download the script files and import them into your game.
+To use the scripts in your Roblox project, you can simply copy the code and paste it into your experience's script editor.
+Alternatively, you can download the script files and import them into your experience.

 ## Contributing